Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Disease prevention

-• to be in places with unfavorable ecology,
+• be in places with unfavorable ecology,

 • do not come into contact with chemicals,